-She teaches these approaches and the theory of complex social-ecological systems in her undergraduate and postgraduate courses.
 In addition to research in the areas of vulnerability, adaptation and resilience, she has also worked with colleagues on Higher Education approaches to learning and research in sustainability and complexity issues, and has supervised students working in such diverse areas as ecoliteracy, conservation and development, natural resource governance, carbon markets, urban forestry, and non-timber forest product.
 Other areas of interest include social learning and gendered aspects of natural resources use and adaptation to climate change.
 She has some 100 peer reviewed journal, books and book contributions to her name, a similar number of research reports and she is a B3-rated scientist with the South African National Research Foundation.
 She has had a long collaborative association with the Centre for International Forestry Research in Bogor, Indonesia.

 Shackleton, S. & Shackleton, R. 2017.
 Local knowledge regarding ecosystem services and disservices from invasive alien plants in the arid Kalahari, South Africa.
 Journal of Arid Environments, http://dx.doi.org/10.1016/j.jaridenv.2017.07.001